UC Ready Business Continuity

 Select a tab below for specific details for sections of continuity planning:

-The Business Impact Analysis is a collaborative data collection activity.
+Is a collaborative data collection activity.
 Interviews are conducted with the functional owners and administrators of a business function to understand:

 • Services provided by the business function.